ironcalc/TironCalc/README.md

 * "e" to edit a cell and enter the value or formula.
 * "q" to quit
 * "+" to add a sheet
+* "s" to go to the next sheet
+* "PgUp/PgDown" to navigate rows faster

 There is no way to save to file for now :)